Robert Hooke was a Renaissance Man – a jack of all trades, and a master of many.

 As Curator, he was responsible for the experiments conducted by the Society.
 This was an important position for such a young man to hold.
 Clearly Hooke’s time with Boyle had won him admiration in the scientific world.

-Hooke moved from Oxford to London, where he held the Curator position for forty years, during which time he made most of his scientific discoveries.
+Hooke moved from Oxford to London, where he held the Curator position for forty years.

 Robert Hooke’s Scientific Discoveries